 Does Outpatient Joint Replacement Cost More Than Inpatient Joint Replacement?

-Under the North Carolina State Health Plan with Blue Cross Blue Shield, state employees and teachers will only pay an out-of-pocket expense of $600 for their outpatient total joint replacement at Pinehurst Surgical.
+Under the North Carolina State Health Plan with Aetna, state employees and teachers will only pay an out-of-pocket expense of $600 for their outpatient total joint replacement at Pinehurst Surgical.
 If a patient were to receive inpatient treatment for their total joint replacement, their deductible is expected to be significantly more.
 While outpatient treatment allows patients to achieve a successful recovery in their homes, it will also help patients and their families save money.

 Even if a patient is not local to Pinehurst, NC, any North Carolina resident under the State Health Plan would save money if they traveled to Pinehurst Surgical for outpatient treatment and then returned to their local cities for recovery.
 Because we send physical therapists directly to your home to help with your recovery after surgery, this travel investment often costs patients much less money than a several-day inpatient hospital stay.